gloony/roundcube_ttrss/README.md

 You need a fully functional TTRSS server
 Install these content into your_roundcube_root/plugins/ttrss/ Configure your config.inc.php to add this plugin
-Go to your settings into your RoundCube instance and add a server
+Go to your settings into your RoundCube instance and add your login and server
 ```

 # ToDo

 ```
-Let the possibility to subscribe or unsubscribe to feeds Sort menu
+Sort menu
 Search menu
+Login checker on save settings
-Find a way to count all article by feed (and activate button last page) Localization to improve and some texts was never changed from the Mail template Optimization
+Labels update with selection and not only one by one Find a way to count all article by feed (and activate button last page) Localization to improve and some texts was never changed from the Mail template Optimization